midknight41/map-factory/README.md

 const result = map.execute(source);
 ```

-Alternatively you can use the fluent interface which support method chaining.
+Alternatively you can use the fluent interface which supports method chaining.
 This syntax is better when you need to refer to multiple mappers in your code.

 ```js
 const createMapper = require("map-factory");